-My Top Priorities for Action for Amherst’s Future Include:
+My Top Priorities for Action Include:

 - Prioritize spending on urgent needs to minimize taxpayer impact

 - Advocate for North Amherst neighborhood concerns:sidewalks, intersections, speed limits, and opportunities to enhance our community

-I have skills and expertise that fit well with the Town’s need for careful analysis, and creative, affordable approaches to moving forward.
+I have skills and expertise that fit well with the Town’s need for financial analysis, and affordable approaches to moving forward.
 Trained as an economist, I have more than forty-five years of experience working on pressing public concerns, with in-depth knowledge of health insurance and public finance.
 I have the ability to analyze complex issues and find paths forward that address concerns,

 I am honored to have been endorsed by the Sierra Club in 2019, for my ideas for and commitment to energy initiatives in Amherst.